Coram Voice is part of the Coram Group of charities

 What information do we collect from you?

-From the time we start working with you we record basic information about who you are (name, age, gender, language you speak, if you have a disability and your ethnicity), where you live, your interests, names of carers, social worker, the type of person you would like to be matched with and who your IV is.
+From thare (name, age, gender, language you speak, if you have a disability and youre time we start working with you we record basic information about who you ethnicity), where you live, your interests, names of carers, social worker, the type of person you would like to be matched with and who your IV is.

 Most of your personal data comes from you.
 Sometimes it might come from your carer or social worker.
 For example, if a social worker contacts us for you, provides information that is useful to us working with you, if you were ill, unable to speak or have a complex disability.